rob550-docs/rob550-docs.github.io/docs/armlab/setup-guide.md

     <img src="/assets/images/armlab/setup-guide/clone.png" alt="" style="max-width:400px;"/>
     </a>

+{: .warning}
+The repo must be cloned to the home directory `~`.
+If you clone your armlab repo into a subfolder you will not be able to run the control station!

 2. Then open a Terminal (shortcut: ctrl+alt+t), run the following commands:
 ```bash
 # move to home directory